-Gisborne District Council is preparing to develop a Mōtū Catchment Plan as part of its implementation of the National Policy Statement for Freshwater Management.
+Gisborne District Council is preparing a Mōtū Catchment Plan as part of its implementation of the National Policy Statement for Freshwater Management.

 When developing the Mōtū Catchment Plan, our aim is to:

 1. Ensure the mauri and values of waterways are recognised, protected and enhanced.

 2. Ensure the interests and rights of tangata whenua are reflected in the plan.

 3. Ensure residents and stakeholders have opportunities to inform how water will be managed.

 4. Provide clear direction for sustainable management of freshwater in the catchment.